Robert filmed and interviewed the descendants of three African American WW II heroes. All three WWII heroes died on the same calendar day.

 - He graduated from Booker T. Washington High School in Memphis, Tennessee.

-- His father, Luke J. Weather, Sr., owned and operated the first African American grocery store in Memphis.
+- His father, Luke J. Weathers, Sr., owned and operated the first African American grocery store in Memphis.

 Luke J. Weathers, Sr. (the father of Luke J. Weathers, Jr.) owned and operated the first African American grocery store in Memphis, Tennessee.